Homemade Caramel Apples Recipe

 Can I make a double batch of caramel?

-What if I don’t have a candy thermometer?
+What if I do not have a candy thermometer?

 Can I use different apple varieties?